 Noise perception, detection threshold & dynamic range

-What is the "ear-perceived" dynamic range of 16bit/44.1kHz and some older formats?
+What is the "ear-perceived" dynamic range of 16bit/44.1kHz?
 Why is the typical answer ("dynamic range of 16 bits = 96 decibels") wrong?
-Why doesn't Signal-to-Noise Ratio and "dBA" tell the whole story?
+Why doesn't Signal-to-Noise Ratio tell the whole story?
 What is the dynamic range of an audio system in which low-level signal transmission is affected by noise?

 Jan.
 17, 2023